71% don’t know about new AML rules

 Trust registration service: 5MLD expands the scope of the Trust Registration Service, requiring trustees or accountants to register those trusts with the TRS, this includes Discretionary, Interest in Possession, Charitable, Employee Ownership and Bare Trusts.

 Beneficial ownership: this required obliged entities to verify the identities of customers or beneficial owners.
 When an obliged entity goes into a new business relationship with a company or trust that meets the requirements, they must collect proof of registration.

 Bank accounts: the UK will need to establish an electronic data retrieval service that lists legal owners of all bank accounts, safe deposit accounts and payment accounts held by financial institutions.

 Supervisory bodies: accountancy trade bodies will be asked to produce annual reports of AML activities.
 A report from the Office for Professional Body Anti-Money Laundering Supervision showed that trade associations are failing to supervise or enforce AML.
 Read more about that here.

 If you are struggling to keep pace with all of the compliance, do you have a solution?

-IRIS AML is simple-to-use and cost-effective software that helps you to manage and document AML requirements, including fully integrated electronic ID and sanctions/PEP checks, and implement a risk-based assessment scheme.
-The software also streamlines the client onboarding process, minimises compliance costs for practices and assists with staff training.
+IRIS Elements AML is our simple-to-use and cost-effective AML software that helps you to manage and document AML requirements, including fully integrated electronic ID and sanctions/PEP checks, and implement a risk-based assessment scheme.
+AML software also helps streamline the client onboarding process, minimises compliance costs for practices and assists with staff training.